aplbrain/neuvue-app/neuvue_project/workspace/static/getting_started.md

 Any modern OS should work with NeuVue.
 To lower the chances of crashes or missing functionality, we recommend all users proofreading using Google Chrome.
 There have been compatibility issues with Safari and Firefox in the past.

-### What should I do if I'm having a techical issue?
+### What should I do if I'm having a technical issue?

 Copy the task ID and paste in the proofreading slack channel.
 Describe your issue in detail and paste your task ID, browser and OS as well.
 A NeuVue developer will then provide more specific instructions on how to troubleshoot or fix the issue.